It all starts with a Quick Kick

 Fun, safe, inclusive, belonging & flexible.

 AFL Masters QuickKick is an entry level program for women aged 35 and over who want to play footy.
-Safe, friendly and casual, QuickKick sessions are free and held fortnightly in all States and Territories.
+Safe, friendly and casual, six (6) QuickKick sessions are just $30 and held weekly or fortnightly in all States and Territories.
 They are designed to teach the basic skills of football (marking, kicking, handpassing) as well as the rules of the game.

 Held across the nation, QuickKick is a fun, relaxed gathering of like-minded women who have always wanted to give footy a go but never got the chance when they were younger.